quii/Springer-Research/readme.md

 - Design

 - Home page.
-Show top tags and a searchbox with "I want to research: ".
-Possibly later show what is being researched in realtime
+Show what is being researched right now

 - Make the tagging system more robust.
 Currently you can add the same tag twice, need to group them (or add count?) and then order them by number of hits